-The Intel Coffee Lake CPUs have unleashed six core mainstream chips with all of the 14nm processing goodness Intel can bring to bear against AMD’s finest.
-But while the K-series Core i7 8700K might be grabbing all the headlines, with its Ryzen-beating multi-threaded performance and 5.2GHz overclocking chops, it’s the Core i5 8400 which is really the best CPU for gamers.
+The plucky Core i5 8400 has been the surprise package of the Intel Coffee Lake CPUs.
+While the K-series Core i7 8700K might be grabbing all the headlines, with its Ryzen-beating multi-threaded performance and 5.2GHz overclocking chops, it’s the i5 8400 which is really the best CPU for gamers.

 And that means we’ve got a new winner at the top of our list of the best CPU for gaming...